 It should be noted that the cutout results will vary depending on the source image.
 I am using a 1000 x 1000 image but the effect may vary with a noisy image and 4000 x 4000.

 The great thing about the cutout effect is that the result is a large expanse of a single color and that is great for a selection using the magic wand tool.
-You can either select the areas of the cutout filter result and then copy and paste them onto different layers (now that would be a very useful feature for the filter, the ability to place the solid colors on different layers) as well as just using the selection of the solid color areas and filling them with different colors such as gradients (as on the left) or perhaps patterns (on the right using checkerboard patterns)
+You can either select the areas of the cutout filter result and then copy and paste them onto different layers (now that would be a very useful feature for the filter, the ability to place the solid colors on different layers) as well as just using the selection of the solid color areas and filling them with different colors such as gradients or perhaps patterns

 The cutout filter in Photoshop is great for creating abstract art but sometimes the result of averaging out an image can be a fairly unsaturated and dull design without a little tweaking and I always find the camera raw filter or some of the adjustments super useful to finish on.

-The image on the left has been made a little more vibrant by using the vibrance and exposure etc settings of the camera raw filter found in the filter menu
+The image on the right has been made a little more vibrant by using the vibrance and exposure etc settings of the camera raw filter found in the filter menu